drashtit/SpringerLinkDataProject/README.md

 'python splink.py'

-I have attached downloaded data in SplinkCsvData folder, it has different csv files for every keywords and final mergerd file as 'merged_csv_data.csv'
+I have attached downloaded data in SplinkCsvData folder, it has different csv files for every keywords and final mergerd file as 'merged_csv_data.csv' which has 19000 rows of data.